emesai/survey-form/README.md

 # 📊 Survey Form App

 Fullstack survey form application built with **Express.js + PostgreSQL + Sequelize** for the backend and **Next.js** for the frontend.
-Supports employee satisfaction survey with Likert scale and dynamic questions.

 ---